SadhanaG/Hiring-Feeback/README.md

 Project Description
 -------------------
-*index.html* is the landing page, where the hiring feedback form is built.
+`index.html` is the landing page, where the hiring feedback form is built.
-Css file is name as *stylesheet.css* located in css folder.
+Css file is name as `stylesheet.css` located in "css" folder.
-Images are placed in image folder.
+Images are placed in "image" folder.
-Javascript file are placed in js folder.
+Javascript file are placed in "js" folder.

 SETUP